LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Related work

-\vsp \paragraph{Learning 3D {semantic} scene representations with Gaussian splatting.} Subsequent work have relied on the more recent Gaussian splatting method~\citep{kerbl202gaussiansplatting}, achieving high-quality novel-view synthesis while being orders of magnitude faster that NeRF-based models.
-Several tasks have been addressed such as semantic segmentation using SAM~\citep{cen2023segmentGS, ye2024gaussiangrouping, kim2024garfield}, language-driven retrieval or editing using CLIP combined with DINO~\citep{zuo2024fmgs} or SAM~\citep{ye2023featurenerf}, scene editing using diffusion models~\citep{chen2024gaussianeditor, wang2024gaussianeditor}, and 3D-aware finetuning~\citep{yue2024fit3d}.
+\myparagraph{Learning 3D {semantic} scene representations with GS} Subsequent work has relied on the Gaussian Splatting method~\citep{kerbl2023gaussiansplatting}, enabling rendering speeds orders of magnitude faster than NeRF-based models.
+Several tasks have been addressed such as semantic segmentation using SAM~\citep{cen2023segmentGS, ye2024gaussiangrouping, kim2024garfield, wu2024opengaussian}, language-driven retrieval or editing using CLIP combined with DINO~\citep{zuo2024fmgs} or SAM~\citep{ye2023featurenerf, wu2024opengaussian}, scene editing using diffusion models~\citep{chen2024gaussianeditor, wang2024gaussianeditor}, and 3D-aware finetuning~\citep{yue2024fit3d}.
 These works learn 3D semantic representations by minimizing a reprojection loss.
 As a single scene can be represented by over a million Gaussians, such optimization-based techniques have strong memory and computational limitations.
 To handle these, FMGS~\citep{zuo2024fmgs} employs a multi-resolution hash embedding (MHE) of the scene for uplifting DINO and CLIP representations, Feature 3DGS~\citep{zhou2024feature3dgs} learns a $1\times 1$ convolutional upsampler of Gaussians' features distilled from LSeg and SAM's encoder, and LangSplat~\citep{qin2023langsplat} learns an autoencoder to reduce CLIP feature dimension from 512 to 3.
 In contrast, our approach requires no learning, which significantly speeds up the uplifting process and reduces the memory requirements.